winglang/wing/README.md

 | `assert` | checks a condition and _panics_ if evaluated to false    |

 Wing is a statically typed language, so attempting to redefine any of the above functions, just like any other "symbol" will result in a compile-time error.

-variadic arguments are not supported in Wing at syntax level for users to define new variadic functions.
-Functions above are exception to this rule:
+Above functions are accept variadic arguments of any type.

+"panic" is a fatal call by design.
+If intention is error handling, panic is the last resort.
+Exceptions are non fatal and should be used instead for effectively communicating errors to the user.

 > ```TS
-> // Wing program:
+> // Wing Code:
 > print(23, "Hello", true);
 > panic("Something went wrong", [1,2]);
 > assert(x > 0, x < 10);
 > ```
 >
 > ```TS
-> // Equivalent TypeScript:
+> // Equivalent TypeScript Code:
 > console.log(23, "Hello", true);
 > // calling panic in wing is fatal
 > (() => {